-The alternative financial services (AFS) industry is growing as increasing numbers of consumers are unable to access the traditional banking system.
+The alternative financial services (AFS) industry is growing as increasing numbers of consumers are unable to access the traditional banking system requiring some reasonable level of financial health.
 That was exactly the situation worsened by the financial crisis when indebted people could not meet the traditional banks requirements.
 Like banks, AFS providers offer access to cash and/or credit.
-AFS services include subprime services such as sms loans, small loans, car financing, or home equity lending.
+AFS include subprime services such as sms loans (microcredits provided through text messages), small loans (payday loans with extremely high interest and penalties for late repayment), car financing, or home equity lending.
 Sometimes, AFS can be substantially more expensive than traditional banking services, and may involve unfair and deceptive practices (although it is not often recognized by the consumer in time).
 The primary goal of state and government policy should be to assure equal consumer protection for the customers of both traditional and alternative financial services.
 Consumers who use AFS services should have access to fairly priced alternatives, and be provided with information to make informed choices.
 In addition, when consumers use AFS services, they should be protected from unfair and predatory practices that can lead to a long-term "financial treadmill" (Hermanson & Gaberlavage, 2001).